Some comments on symmetric orbifolds of K3: Introduction

 The first major result of this article is a classification (up to isomorphisms) of the possible groups of discrete symmetries (satisfying certain conditions) of these SCFTs, for any $n$ and any point in the moduli space.
 This is the generalization to manifolds of K3$^{[n]}$ type of the analogous result for non-linear sigma models on a single K3 surface \cite{K3symm}.
-More precisely, we will consider symmetries acting by linear transformations on the states (or equivalently, on the fields) of the CFT, such that the $\N=(4,4)$ supercurrents are invariant, and commuting with the spectral flow transformation relating the Neveu-Schwarz and the Ramond sector, both on the left-moving and on the right-moving side.
-We will also require some technical restrictions on these symmetries, which is described precisely in section \ref{s:callifsymm}.
+More precisely, we will consider symmetries acting by linear transformations on the states (or equivalently, on the fields) of the CFT, such that the $\N=(4,4)$ supercurrents are invariant, and commuting with the spectral flow transformation relating the Neveu-Schwarz and the Ramond sector, both on the left-moving and on the right-moving side (see conditions (1) and (2) in section \ref{s:callifsymm}).
+We will also require some technical restrictions on these symmetries, see condition (3) in section \ref{s:callifsymm}.
 These restrictions are clearer if one interprets the SCFT as the world-sheet theory for a system of branes in type IIB string theory, for example a bound state of D1-D5 branes.
 In this context, a first condition is that we focus on symmetries whose action extends to the whole type IIB string theory.
 The second constraint can be described very roughly as the condition that the symmetries (or rather their extension to the full type IIB string theory) do not to exchange branes with antibranes.
-In fact, it is quite surprising that these requirements is meaningful at all, i.e. that there might exist some symmetry that does \emph{not} satisfy them.
+In fact, it is quite surprising that these requirements are meaningful at all, i.e. that there might exist some symmetry that does \emph{not} satisfy them.
 We will argue that this is the case in section \ref{s:dualities}.
 Finally, our analysis will exclude the models corresponding to a certain set of points in the moduli space.
 Conjecturally, this excluded set might be empty, i.e. the `models' we are excluding might be singular limits in the moduli space where the SCFT is not really well defined.
 However, while we will provide some reasonable arguments in favour of this conjecture (see section \ref{s:singular}), assuming that this is true seems to lead to some puzzles, related in particular to the locus of symmetric orbifolds.
 As long as these puzzles are not clarified, it seems safer to claim explicitly that these models, if they exist, are not part of our analysis.
-With all caveats in mind, we can now formulate our classification result: we will show that the group $G$ of symmetries of a (non-singular) SCFT of K3$^{[n]}$ type is isomorphic to a subgroup of the Conway group $Co_0$ (the group of automorphisms of the Leech lattice $\Lambda$), which fixes a sublattice of $\Lambda$ of dimension at least $3$.
+With all caveats in mind, we can now formulate our classification result (proposition \ref{th:main}, section \ref{s:callifsymm}): we will show that the group $G$ of symmetries of a (non-singular) SCFT of K3$^{[n]}$ type is isomorphic to a subgroup of the Conway group $Co_0$ (the group of automorphisms of the Leech lattice $\Lambda$), which fixes a sublattice of $\Lambda$ of dimension at least $3$.
 Conversely, given any subgroup $G$ of $Co_0$ with this property and given any $n>1$, there exists a (non-singular) SCFT of $K3^{[n]}$ type having exactly $G$ as a group of symmetries.
-This is very similar to the result for NLSM on a single K3 surface, the only difference there being that the groups $G\subset Co_0$ where required to fix a $4$-dimensional, rather than $3$-dimensional, sublattice \cite{K3symm}.
+This is very similar to the result for NLSM on a single K3 surface, the only difference there being that the groups $G\subset Co_0$ were required to fix a $4$-dimensional, rather than $3$-dimensional, sublattice \cite{K3symm}.
+The fact that $K3^{[n]}$-models for $n>1$ admit symmetry groups that did not occur for NLSMs on a single K3 (for example, the Mathieu groups $M_{11}$ and $M_{22}$) might play a role in the context of Umbral moonshine.